HdC and EHe stars through the prism of Gaia DR3: Evolution of RV amplitude and dust formation rate with effective temperature: Evolution of radio velocity amplitude and dust production rate with effective temperature

 Despite the different RVamp values observed between RCB and dLHdC stars, there is not a well defined threshold upon which dust would be produced.
-We investigated the dependence of the dust production rate on effective temperature by using the Gaia ratio of mean G flux to its standard error (RFG) as a proxy, which is a good indicator for revealing RCB stars that have undergone decline events during Gaia DR3 (see \citet{Tiss2023b} for a detailed discussion).
-In Figure~\ref{fig_RVamp_cc-RFG} we show a diagram similar to Figure~\ref{fig_RVamp}, but now colour-coded with the RFG ratio.
-Among the bright stars (GRVSmag$<$12 mag), we observe that the cold RCB stars (HdC 5 to 7) experience decline events more frequently.
-This finding is confirmed even when we include in our study fainter RCB stars and all other RCB stars which did not have any Gaia RVS parameters released.
+Subsequently, we investigated the dependence of the dust production rate on effective temperature by using the Gaia ratio of mean G flux to its standard error (RFG) as a proxy, which is a good indicator for revealing RCB stars that have undergone decline events during Gaia DR3 (see \citet{Tiss2023b} for a detailed discussion).
+A smaller value of RFG corresponds to more active photometric decline phenomena.
+In Figure~\ref{fig_RVamp_cc-RFG}, we show a diagram similar to Figure~\ref{fig_RVamp} but colour-coded with the RFG ratio.
+Interestingly, we observed that the cold RCB stars (HdC 5 to 7) experience decline events more frequently.
+Here, the sample we used was limited to bright targets (GRVSmag$<$12 mag), as Gaia RV variability indices were only available for those stars.
+However, we found that our finding is also confirmed when including fainter RCB stars and all other RCB stars that did not have any Gaia RVS parameters released in our study.
 Figure~\ref{fig_RFG_vs_TempClass} shows the RFG ratio versus the HdC temperature class for all HdC stars.
-The proportion of HdC stars with a low RFG ratio is higher in the cold HdC classes than in the warmer ones: respectively 90\% and 40\% of the cold and warm HdC stars are below an RFG threshold of 150 used in \citet{Tiss2023b} to select RCB stars that underwent a photometric decline during Gaia DR3.
+The proportion of HdC stars with a low RFG ratio is higher in the cold HdC classes than in the warmer ones: respectively, 90\% and 40\% of the cold and warm HdC stars are below the RFG threshold of 150 used in \citet{Tiss2023b} to select RCB stars that underwent a photometric decline during Gaia DR3.